 Q: My 5-year-old is allergic to tree nuts, and I’d like to know more about shea (nut) butter, as it’s in so many products.
 Is it safe to use on her skin as a lotion?
 Are candies with it safe for her to eat?

-Dr. Sicherer: Shea nut butter or oil is derived from the seed of the fruit of the shea tree, which is indigenous to parts of Africa. the other nuts or peanut, has not been reported, although shea nut is distantly related to Brazil nut.
+Dr. Sicherer: Shea nut butter or oil is derived from the seed of the fruit of the shea tree, which is indigenous to parts of Africa.
+The relationship of proteins from this nut to other nuts or peanut, has not been reported, although shea nut is distantly related to Brazil nut.
 The FDA does include shea nut in food labeling laws.

 The seed is very rich in oil.
 The oil or butter is refined, bleached and deodorized, and the final product is primarily fat rather than protein.